fregante/text-field-edit/readme.md

 <img align="right" width="360" src="https://user-images.githubusercontent.com/1402241/55075820-e3645800-50ce-11e9-8591-9195c3cdfc8a.gif">

-> Insert text in a textarea (supports Firefox and Undo, where possible)
+> Insert text in a textarea and input[text] (supports Firefox and Undo, where possible)

 The text will be inserted after the cursor and it will replace any text that's selected, acting like a `paste` would.